msillano/tuyaDAEMON/README.md

                        spray: "OFF"
                        output: "small"
 ````
-In writing, the state change requests for all devices take the form of a node-red message:
+In writing, the commands for state change requests to all devices take the form of a node-red message:
 ````
               payload: object
                     device: "humidifier"